 My cabinets look so much better after using this mixture to remove the grease from them.
 Plus, it only took a few minutes and didn’t damage the finish.
 I also used this for the area’s around the knobs on our cabinets.
 I have noticed that they tend to gather a lot of grease from our hands.
 My cabinets practically look brand new.

-You don’t need to use harsh abrasives or scrubbing pads to remove grease from cabinets.
-This gentle scrub plus a microfiber cloth does a great job of quickly removing the grease.
+You don’t need to use harsh abrasives or scrubbing pads to remove grease from kitchen cabinets.
+This gentle scrub plus a microfiber cloth does a great job of quickly removing the grease from kitchen cabinets.

 P.S.
 For more cleaning tricks and frugal tips delivered to your inbox subscribe here!